npsark/rshell/hw4REDO.md

 apple     orange    cherry
 plum      pumpkin   grape
 ```
 All I had to do was add `cout << left;` before the text I wanted to justify.
-Unlike, `setw()` the justfication only has to be set once and all of the following output will adhere to it until, it is set to something else.
+Unlike, `setw()` the justfication only has to be set once and all of the following output will adhere to it until it is set to something else.
 The three justification options are `left`, `right`, and `internal`.
-The first two are pretty obvious. `internal`, on the other hand is pretty strange.
-What it does is left justify the signs of numbers and right justify the magnitude of number.
+The first two are pretty obvious. `internal`, on the other hand left justifies the signs of numbers and right justifies the magnitude of number.
 For example, `cout setw(5) << internal << -57` could output `-  57`.
 According to the documentation, this is aparently usefull for accounting documents.
 So here's to you, accountants out there!

-The last thing I want to discuss regarding `setw()` is `setfill()`. `setfill()` allows you to set what character is used in the empty spaces that often appear when using `setw()`.
+The last thing I want to discuss regarding `setw()` is `setfill()`. `setfill()` allows you to set what character is used in the empty spaces that appear when using `setw()`.

 code:
 ```